 A great product needs a great installer.
 Great installers take pride in their work and want minimal visible conduits and cables if at all possible.
 The Fronius Gen 24 has been designed with this in mind.
 We can now bring our cables in from behind the wall, depending of course on the type of wall we are installing on.

-The Gen 24 is packaged as 3 easy to install parts, with fancy 1/4 turn screws.
+The Gen 24 is packaged as 3 easy-to-install parts, with fancy 1/4 turn screws.
 It comes with spring terminals to reduce the chance of a poor electrical connection.
 It’s the little things combined together that make for a happy tradie and a great solar install.

 The Award-winning Fronius Gen24

-It’s not surprising that the new Fronius Gen 24 has collected with a swag full of international industry awards, including:
+It’s not surprising that the new Fronius Gen 24 has collected a swag full of international industry awards, including:

-i) The 2020 Intersolar award – the most prestigious award in the solar industry;
+i) The 2020 Intersolar Award – the most prestigious award in the solar industry;

 ii) The HTW Berlin University of Sciences awarded Fronius first place for efficiency with the Fronius GEN 24 Plus 10.0 inverter and BYD Battery-Box H11.5,